On the switch Markov chain for perfect matchings: Proof of Lemma

 It is clear that each vertex, other than $p_1p_n$ and $p_sp_s$, is adjacent to exactly two other vertices, corresponding to moving left or right on the range at a peak or valley, and up or down from a monotone node.
 Thus all vertices in the graph have degree 2, apart from $p_1p_n$ and $p_sp_s$, which have degree 1, since it is only possible to move up from $p_1p_n$, or down from $p_sp_s$.
 Hence the range graph comprises a unique path joining $p_1p_n$ to $p_sp_s$, and possibly some disjoint cycles.
 The number of edges on this path is at most $(n-1)^2/4$.
+Note that the path from $p_1p_n$ to $p_sp_s$ in the range graph corresponds precisely to the sequence of events in the canonical path of Section~\ref{sec:pathconstruct}.

-The full range graph for the example with $n=11$ above has $22$ vertices, and comprises a path and a single cycle, with $14$ and 8 vertices, respectively:
+The full range graph for the example with $n=11$ in Fig.~\ref{fig:range} above has $22$ vertices, and comprises a path and a single cycle, with $14$ and 8 vertices, respectively:

 The upper bound on the number of vertices with $n=11$ is $10^2/4+1=26$, So the 22-vertex range graph has fewer vertices than the upper bound, and the 14-vertex path has considerably fewer.

 This example illustrates that $\RG(\Pi)$ need not be connected, and may have fewer vertices than the upper bound.
 In fact, the range graph may have as few as $n-1$ vertices, for example when $s=2$.
 There cannot be fewer, since there must be at least one vertex for each of the $(n-3)$ nodes other than $p_1,\thsp p_s,\thsp p_n$, plus the two vertices $p_1p_n$, $p_sp_s$.